idiocc/router/documentary/1-API/index.md

 ```## async initRoutes
 [
   ["router", "Router"],
-  ["dir", "string"],
+  ["dir", "string?"],
-  ["config", "RouterConfig"]
+  ["config", "RouterConfig?"]
 ]
 ```

 The `init` function will scan files in the passed `dir` folder and add routes found for each method to the router.
+The default `dir` is `src/routes` and the config should be passed to control how the middleware and aliases are set up for each method.

-Each module should export the default function which will be initialised as the middleware.
-The modules can also export the `aliases` property with an array of strings that are aliases for the route (alternatively, aliases can be specified via the configuration object).
-Any middleware chain constructor exported in the module will take precedence over the method middleware chain constructor from the config.
+* Each route module should export the default function which will be initialised as the middleware.

+* The modules can also export the `aliases` property with an array of strings that are aliases for the route (alternatively, aliases can be specified via the configuration object &mdash; or when both ways are used, they are combined).

+* The exported `middleware` property specifies any middleware chain constructor that will take precedence over the method middleware chain constructor from the config.
+When strings are passed, the middleware functions will be looked up in the `middleware` object returned by the `idio`'s `start` method and passed in the configuration.

 %TYPEDEF types/index.xml%